 These Thai Lettuce Wraps are healthy absolutely delicious blend of ground turkey, red peppers, red cabbage, ginger, garlic and hoisin or soy sauce.
 They are ready from start to eating in about 20 minutes!

-This Thai flavored filling to use in lettuce wraps will knock your socks off.
-It is bursting with amazing flavor.
+The Thai flavored ground turkey filling used in this recipe is bursting with amazing flavor.
 The red curry paste is responsible for most of that.
 But the ginger adds so much to this recipe.

-That reminds me!
-I have to tell about a new product I found.
-Have you ever seen ginger paste?
-I found it in the fresh herbs section of the produce department.
+I love using this ginger paste found in the fresh herbs section of the produce department.
 It’s ginger in a tube and it’s a big time saver to use instead of grating fresh ginger!

 Drizzle a little hoisin or soy sauce on top if you desire even more flavor flare.It is such a light meal that you can make ahead and have your lettuce handy to fill up and devour for either lunch or dinner.

-Oh oh oh, the meat mixture is fantastic served over rice or quinoa as another meal option too!
+The meat mixture is also fantastic served over rice or quinoa as another meal option too!

 Ingredients for Thai Lettuce Wraps